-I. Supported Delta Stewardship Council Science Fellowship
+G. Supported a Delta Stewardship Council Science Fellow

 Operations Manager Dr. John Takekawa served as the SRCD community mentor for Dr. Richelle Tanner, a recipient of a Delta Stewardship Council (DSC) competitive science fellowship.
-The request for \$230K over 2 years was submitted in late December 2019 and funded in 2020.
+The request for \$230K over 2 years was submitted in late December 2019 and funded in 2020 with field extending through 2021.
 It proposed a study to examine the early development of the Tule Red Tidal Restoration, the first tidal restoration completed in October 2019 under the Suisun Marsh Habitat Management, Restoration, and Preservation Plan EIS/EIR.
 However, invasion and expansion of Eurasian Phragmites australis in Suisun Marsh threatens to undermine the ecological benefits of tidal restoration efforts.
 Phragmites grows rapidly in disturbed areas and creates dense stands of vegetation impenetrable to fish and wildlife.
-In this project, Dr. Tanner will measure colonization of Phragmites in a new restoration site; determine its effect on aquatic, benthic, and terrestrial invertebrate prey items; and examine the possible consequences to fish and wildlife predators.
-We will examine the new restoration site as well as different reference sites in Suisun Marsh.
-Dr. Tanner will conduct her postdoctoral work through UC Davis (Dr. Anne Todgham).
+In this project, Dr. Tanner examined colonization of Phragmites in a new restoration site; determine its effect on aquatic, benthic, and terrestrial invertebrate prey items; and examine the possible consequences to fish and wildlife predators.
+Dr. Tanner completed her postdoctoral work through UC Davis (Dr. Anne Todgham) and was hired in a tenure-track position at Chapman University.

-J. Led \$198K competitive grant proposal to examine the future persistence of the Salt Marsh Harvest Mouse
+H. Received Grant to Examine the Future Persistence of the Salt Marsh Harvest Mouse